DON’T SIGN WAIVERS

 I was recently at a meeting with other attorneys and was surprised to find out many of them didn’t know that liability waivers are enforced in Minnesota.
 They are!
 Waivers are often on the front page of forms that you sign, and are usually in bold print.
-They are often used for activities, transportation, and the purchase of goods.
+They can be used for activities, transportation, and the purchase of goods.
 When you sign a form that includes a liability waiver, you often are giving up any claim for compensation if you are injured.
 For example if you sign a waiver before getting on a bus, if you are injured because the bus gets in an accident, you will have waived your right to compensation for medical bills or anything else.
 The same with an activity waiver or any other waiver.

 If you or your child are injured in an accident in Minnesota, you should call us and speak with an experienced lawyer even if you have signed a waiver.
 There are some situations where we have gotten around waivers, and the law does change from time to time so a particular waiver could later be deemed unenforceable.
 We will be happy to look at your potential claim and provide you with a free consultation.
 We are Minnesota personal injury lawyers and our attorneys have more than 25 years’ experience successfully handling hundreds of cases.